Unemployment Insurance for Individuals Affected by the Coronavirus Disease 2019 (COVID-19)

 PUA: PUA is now available.
 The link “Apply for PUA Benefits” will appear in the left navigation on your Unemployment Insurance claim homepage only if you have completed step 1 (applying for regular state Unemployment Insurance) and were deemed ineligible on your “Monetary Determination.”

-PUC: There is no additional action you need to take beyond filing your weekly certification.
+PUC: For this program there was no additional action you need to take beyond filing your weekly certification.
+Benefits ended on July 25, 2020.

 New York State enacted the CARES Act to provide enhanced UI benefits and Pandemic Unemployment Assistance (PUA) for New Yorkers.
 Here’s what you need to know.